mackelab/tsnpe_neurips/README.md

 # Truncated proposals for scalable and hassle-free simulation-based inference
-Code to reproduce results from `Truncated proposals for scalable and hassle-free simulation-based inference` by Michael Deistler, Pedro J. Goncalves*, Jakob H. Macke*.
+Code to reproduce results from `Truncated proposals for scalable and hassle-free simulation-based inference` by Michael Deistler, Pedro J. Goncalves*, Jakob H. Macke*, accepted at NeurIPS 2022.

 ### Structure of this repository
 This repo contains four main folders.
 Each folder contains an individual `README.md` file which describes how the particular results can be reproduced.
 The folder `benchmark` contains code to run the benchmark tasks (Fig. 4).
 The folder `l5pc` contains code to produce the results for the pyloric network (Fig. 5) and for the L5PC (Fig. 6).
 The folder `sbi` is a modified version of the [`sbi` repository](https://github.com/mackelab/sbi) which implements the truncation of the proposal.
 Finally, the folder `paper` contains all code to assemble the figures shown in the paper from the produced results.